Active Submarkets in Greenville County

 What are common costs for horizontal development in Greenville County?

-Per-lot horizontal cost often runs $25k–$75k+ depending on utility extensions, rock, and road standard — before vertical construction.
-Stormwater ponds and entitlement engineering add on top.
-See our cost factors guide or contact us for a site-specific range.
+Illustrative per-lot horizontal cost on many Upstate sites often falls in a broad range — frequently $35k–$100k+ depending on utility extensions, rock, and road standard — before vertical construction.
+Many projects exceed early estimates.
+See our cost factors guide or contact us for site-specific budgeting.

 Resproland services